Herpex Simplex Virus or HSV is of two types. HSV 1 and HSV 2.

 HSV may cause complications in immune-compromised individuals only.

 HSV tests are done before and during pregnancy to ensure the health of the baby.
-Measures need to be taken only if the mother has active disease or/and symptoms.
+Measures need to be taken only if the mother has an active disease or/and symptoms.

 No. Certainly not.
 HSV and HIV are 2 different viruses.